awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

    1. View the schema to see all available inputs for the [`aws:assertAwsResourceProperty` – Assert an AWS resource state or event state](automation-action-assertAwsResourceProperty.md) action\.

    1. Determine the namespace of the service to invoke\.
-You can view a list of AWS service namespaces in [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.
-The namespace for Amazon RDS is `rds`\.
+To find a service namespace, open the [Service Authorization Reference](https://docs.aws.amazon.com/service-authorization/latest/reference/reference.html), open the page for the service, and find the phrase "service prefix" in the first sentence\.
+For example, the following text appears in the first sentence on the page for Amazon RDS:

+      \(service prefix: `rds`\)"

    1. Determine which Amazon RDS API operation allows you to view the status of a database instance\.
 You can view the API operations \(also called methods\) on the [Amazon RDS methods](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html) page\.